Who am I?

 I honor the Black men who have supported my teaching and practice.
 Yirser Ra Hotep has shared the wisdom of Kemetic Yoga, while Brandon Copeland and Ahmed TheYogiman continue to lead with power and care through Rocket Yoga and community healing.

-I’ve been fortunate to study with many incredible teachers across Austin, Seattle, and New York, all of whom have contributed to my growth, voice, and values as a teacher.
+I’ve been fortunate to study with many incredible teachers across Austin, Seattle, and New York, all of whom have contributed to my growth, voice, and values as a teacher — including Nicole Koleshis at Seattle Kids Yoga, whose work informs my offerings for children and youth.

 I remain a student, always learning, unlearning, and evolving through my peers, students, and the communities I’m honored to serve.